vukuskokovic/UskokDB/README.md

     public string LastName;
 }
 ```
-### This can be just any type so lets create an exampel
+### This can be just any type so lets create an example
 ```cs
 //This is a kind of dumb example but shows the way it used const int MaxNameLength = 20;